Skip to content

 Set-JIMSyncRule

-Modifies an existing synchronisation rule.
+Modifies an existing Synchronisation Rule.
 Supports renaming, toggling enabled state, and changing projection/provisioning settings.

 Syntax